-The table below summarises the maturity profile of the Syndicate's financial liabilities based on remaining undiscounted contractual obligations, including interest payable.
+The table below summarises the maturity profile of the Syndicate's financial and insurance liabilities based on remaining undiscounted contractual obligations or expected future undiscounted cashflows, including interest payable.
 Repayments which are subject to notice are treated as if notice were to be given immediately.